How to lead a great life, live forever and change the world.

 Reading is the fastest way of absorbing information, and a great way to learn from other people's experience / mistakes.
 Aim to read at least a dozen books a year (preferably a lot more), but don't restrict yourself to just books - there are great articles on the web, and in some fields (e.g. Computer Science) it's the best way to get information.

-For my personal recommendations, see books
+For my personal recommendations, see reading

 Improving your reasoning ability is probably the best investment you can make.
 Read Rationality: From AI to Zombiescache and/or the Less Wrong Sequencescache (the former is an extended collection of the latter).
 Check whether you are aware of all these cognitive conceptscache.

 Get a cashback card with no fees and use it to pay whenever you can, always fully pay off your cards to avoid interest charges.
 Never buy anything that you can't afford or don't actually need.
 Real cashback is better than air miles or other point systems.
+For international travel, get a card that charges no fees and converts at the interbank rate.

 Keep a reserve of several months' to a year's living expenses in cash and invest any surplus in index funds.
 Only do this with money you don't need for the next decade, as the market could well be down for that period.
 Never buy individual stocks, these are too risky, always go for index funds and invest the same amount every month.